By Brendan Cole – Graduate Intern

 When it comes to suicide prevention, it’s important to know that suicide is the second-leading cause of death in young people ages 15-24, only to be surpassed by accidents.
-According to the U.S Center for Disease Control prevention, more than 90% who die by suicide have a mental illness and/or substance abuse history, often times with these risk factors working alongside each other.
+According to the U.S Center for Disease Control Prevention, more than 90% who die by suicide have a mental illness and/or substance abuse history, oftentimes with these risk factors working alongside each other.
 Luckily, because of the exponential rise of suicide, more action has been taken to increase prevention programs.
-They’ve been able to put focus on school education programs, media guidelines, and crisis center hotlines.
+They’ve been able to put a focus on school education programs, media guidelines, exercise, and crisis center hotlines.
 According to, The Journal of Crisis Intervention and Suicide Prevention, the current most effective suicide prevention programs equip mental health professionals and others in the community with resources to help people recognize those at risk and give the mental health care they need.

-“Stop Suicide Today” is a suicide education program based in schools that has experienced significant success and an overall reduction in self-reported suicide.
+“Stop Suicide Today” is a suicide education program based in schools that have experienced significant success and an overall reduction in self-reported suicide.
 The website introduced what’s called an ACT message.
 Originally developed by Screening for Mental Health, ACT stands for Acknowledge, Care, and Treatment.
 This simple acronym creates an easily memorable tool that allows individuals to provide help and support to those in immediate distress.
 Acknowledging signs and risk factors when something looks or sounds troubling is the first step.
 Second, one needs to voice their concern with Care.
 Especially with depression, it can be hard for someone to realize that others around them care, so taking initiative to show your care and concern can go a long way.
 Finally, Treatment is the most important step.
 One cannot fully rely on friends and family for support so the best thing to do for a suffering individual is to get them in for an evaluation as soon as possible in order to get them the utmost care.